whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 ### Tale Creation

 * [ ] Create RStudio Tale
-1. Select the Create New... button on the Browse Page
+1. Select the Create New Tale button on the 'Browse' page
-1. Select the Create New Tale dropdown item
 1. Enter title "Test Tale"
-1. Select compute environment RStudio
+1. Select on of the RStudio instances
-1. Select "Create New Tale and Launch"
+1. Select "Create New Tale"
+1. Confirm that you're brought to the 'Run' page and that the Tale _isn't_ building
+1. Click 'Run Tale'
 1. Confirm notification dialog opens
 1. Confirm that the build/launch steps are correct
-1. Confirm that you are redirected to the Run page
+1. Wait for the building to complete
 1. Navigate to the Browse page
 1. Confirm the Tale is shown under "Currently running"